A general Cayley correspondence and higher Teichm\"uller spaces: Classification of magical -triples

 It remains to translate the partition classification of Theorem \ref{thm: partition classification} into the weighted Dynkin diagram classification of Theorem \ref{thm: classification weighted dynkin}.
-The algorithm for doing this is the following.
+The algorithm for doing this goes as follows.
 Let $\fa\subset\fg$ be the Cartan subalgebra of diagonal matrices and choose the simple roots such that the positive root spaces correspond to upper triangular matrices.
-Given a (signed) Young diagram from Theorem \ref{thm: partition classification} let $e\in\fg$ be the associated nilpotent given by \eqref{eq jordan block of nilp}.
-Complete $e$ to an $\fsl_2\C$-triple $\{f,h,e\}$ such that $h$ is a diagonal matrix.
+Given a (signed) Young diagram from Theorem \ref{thm: partition classification}, let $e\in\fg$ be the associated nilpotent given by \eqref{eq jordan block of nilp}.
+Complete $e$ to an $\fsl_2$-triple $\{f,h,e\}$ such that $h$ is a diagonal matrix.
 Finally, conjugate $\{f,h,e\}$ so that the eigenvalues of $h$ are decreasing and compute $\alpha_i(h)$.
 We will sketch this process for one case; see \cite[Chapters 3.6, 5.3]{CollMcGovNilpotents} for more details.

-Completing a nilpotent $e\in\fsl_n\C$ to an $\fsl_2\C$-triple $\{f,h,e\}$ with $h$ diagonal requires doing this for each Jordan block $J_k$.
-Such an $\fsl_2\C$-triple $\{f,h,e\}$ is given by
+Completing a nilpotent $e\in\fsl_n\C$ to an $\fsl_2$-triple $\{f,h,e\}$ with $h$ diagonal requires doing this for each Jordan block $J_k$.
+Such an $\fsl_2$-triple $\{f,h,e\}$ is given by

 where $\mu_j=j(k-j)$.
 Consider now Case (6) of Theorem \ref{thm: partition classification} with $p\leq q$.
 Then the resulting semisimple element $h$ is diagonal with entries $\{2p-2,2p-4,\ldots,2-2p,0,\ldots,0\}$.
 Rearranging the matrix so that the eigenvalues are decreasing, yields